Miles of equestrian paths, dozens of horse farms, and plenty of riding centers await in the Village of Wayne.

-Wayne was a prominent horse-breeding center in the late 19th and early 20th century, known for breeding French Percheron horses, which are similar to Clydesdales.
-During the 1892 World’s Columbian Exposition, a train brought guests from Chicago to see the horses.
+Incorporated in 1958, Wayne was once a prominent horse-breeding center in the late 19th and early 20th century.
+The Village was known for breeding French Percheron horses, which are similar to Clydesdales.

 The village is served by St. Charles District 303 in the south and west portions of the village; and by Elgin Area School district U-46 in its central, north and east portions.